dhabersack/islovely.co/_firetips/2020-06-20-implicit-return-in-arrow-functions.md

 ---
-title: "Implicit return in JavaScript"
+title: "Implicit return in arrow functions"
 tags: ["JavaScript"]
 ---
 If a JavaScript arrow function immediately returns a value, writing `return` is optional (if we also remove the curly brackets).
 The `return` is then implied, making it an “implicit return”.